Giants, trolls and Vikings have helped to found Skamby - and the village has also been a station on the North Funen railway!

 The railway Nordfynske Jernbane from Odense to Bogense came in 1882.
 The village grew around the station, shops and artisans settled down, and it was easy for the surrounding farmers to get their crops transported on the trains.
 In 1966, however, it ended when the railway was closed.

-The church tower has competition from the large silos at Danish Agro, which has their regional headquarters in Skamby.
+The church tower has competition from the large silos at Danish Agro, which has its regional headquarters in Skamby.
+Their tall chimney is now the most prominent landmark on the horizon as you approach Skamby.

 Population: Around 440